 How Cambridge Uses Technology

-All Cambridge students have access to Google Chromebooks and laptop computers that can be integrated into every area of the curriculum.
+All Cambridge students have access to Google Chromebooks that can be integrated into every area of the curriculum.
 Also, SMART Boards™ have been a mainstay in every academic classroom since 2004.

 In the Lower and Middle Schools, students primarily use Chromebooks due to their ease of use, their quick start-up time, the availability of powerful Chrome extensions, and the fact that all student work is saved in the cloud — eliminating the need to remember where documents are saved.